-The golf clubs are in the closet staying warm, little to no golf is to be watched on TV, and your New Year's plans are beginning to formulate.
+The golf clubs are in the closet staying warm, little to no golf is being watched on TV, and your New Year's plans are beginning to formulate.
 The year is almost over.

 Before you start making those resolutions, though, let's take a look back and remember the highs and lows from the golf world in 2013:

 The 16-year-old South Korean-born, New Zealand-raised Ko made the much-expected decision to become a professional in October, then collected her first pro win in just her second start.
 She hopes for many more once she joins the LPGA Tour in 2014.

 12) Jordan Spieth takes John Deere Classic